 Catfish: Lake Murray is also home to several species of catfish, including channel catfish, blue catfish, and flathead catfish.
 Some of the best spots for catching catfish include along the lake’s many underwater channels and ledges and near the dam and other deep water structures.
 The best baits for catching catfish include chicken liver, cut bait, and live worms.
 Catfish are often most active during the evening and nighttime hours.

-Best fishing spots in Lake Murray
+Best Times for Fishing in Lake Murray

 What time of year is the best to fish in Lake Murray?